5040 (number)

 5040 (five thousand [and] forty) is the natural number following 5039 and preceding 5041.

-It is a factorial (7!), the 8th superior highly composite number, the 19th highly composite number, an abundant number, the 8th colossally abundant number and the number of permutations of 4 items out of 10 choices (10 × 9 × 8 × 7 = 5040).
-It is also one less than a square, making (7, 71) a Brown number pair.
+It is an abundant number and one less than a square, making (7, 71) a Brown number pair.

 Philosophy

 Plato mentions in his dialogue Laws that 5040 is a convenient number to use for dividing many things (including both the citizens and the land of a city-state or polis) into lesser parts, making it an ideal number for the number of citizens (heads of families) making up a polis.
 He remarks that this number can be divided by all the (natural) numbers from 1 to 12 with the single exception of 11 (however, it is not the smallest number to have this property; 2520 is).
 He rectifies this "defect" by suggesting that two families could be subtracted from the citizen body to produce the number 5038, which is divisible by 11.
 Plato also took notice of the fact that 5040 can be divided by 12 twice over.
 Indeed, Plato's repeated insistence on the use of 5040 for various state purposes is so evident that Benjamin Jowett, in the introduction to his translation of Laws, wrote, "Plato, writing under Pythagorean influences, seems really to have supposed that the well-being of the city depended almost as much on the number 5040 as on justice and moderation."

 Jean-Pierre Kahane has suggested that Plato's use of the number 5040 marks the first appearance of the concept of a highly composite number, a number with more divisors than any smaller number.